gdmarmerola/gdmarmerola.github.io/_posts/2019-03-29-causal-look-kaggler-valuable.md

 <img src="https://cdn-images-1.medium.com/max/1600/1*axtNbF4Y96vgymVXSvs-mg.png" alt="drawing" style="width:700px;"/>

-I was suprised by this, as it did not match with my personal experience (I'm a brazilian data scientist working in finance).
+I was suprised by this, as it did not match with my personal experience (I am brazilian data scientist working in finance at the time).
 I was curious to see if this was true for people in the same context as myself.
 So, I loaded the same data used to train the model and checked how much Software Engineers were earning in comparison to people with other titles, for my particular subgroup (non-US, Male and working in finance):

 ![]({{ "assets/img/causal_look_kaggler_valuable/causal_kaggle_1.png" | absolute_url }})